jkbutserious/PrimeSifter.Solution/README.md

 ## Support and contact details

-_For question, concerns, or if you would like to make contributions to this work, please contact Megan Hepner, Taylor Phillips, or Teresa Rosinski_
+_For question, concerns, or if you would like to make contributions to this work, please contact Taylor Phillips, or Jeff Kim_

 ## Technologies Used